On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Mathematical Background on QC

 where $\alpha_{i},\beta_{j}\in\mathbb C$ and $\sum\alpha_i\beta_j=1$.
 The state $\ket{00}$, for instance, is given as $\ket{0}\otimes{\ket{0}}$, where $\otimes$ is the tensor product.
 It turns out that, in general, you cannot factorize the state in Eq. \eqref{eq:entanglement} in terms of the original qubits.
 This phenomenon, known as \emph{entanglement}, has an important consequence in the measurement process.
 Indeed, considering the \emph{Bell} state

 if the measurement of the first qubit returns the state $\ket{0}$ (with probability $0.5$), than the entangled state collapse to $\ket{00}$.
 At this point, the second qubit is completely known as it is in the state $\ket{0}$ as well.
 This result is true even when the two qubits are separated by a very large (theoretically infinite) distance, leading to the violation of the locality principle of classical mechanics.
+By using the Schmidt decomposition theorem, it can be shown that a quantum system can have different degrees of entanglement \cite{nielsen_chuang_2010}.
+By exploiting superposition and entanglement, quantum computers can perform operations that are difficult to emulate on a large scale with classical computers, cutting down computational time and power to process information.

 The qubit state in Eq. \eqref{eqn:state_qubit} can be expressed as a function of two angles $\vartheta$ and $\varphi$, i.e.

 and represented as a point sitting on the surface of a unitary three-dimensional sphere, named the Bloch sphere, as shown in Fig.~\ref{fig:bloch_sphere}.
 With this notation, $\vartheta$ describes the probability of the qubit to result in $\ket{0}$ or $\ket{1}$ and the angle $\varphi$ describes the phase the qubit is in.